nyanhp/janhendrikpeters.de/content/post/onenote-to-obsidian-with-graph-api/index.en.md

 >with which all administrative tasks can be automated.
 >Accessing graph is done through an app registration in Entra ID.

-In this very moment it dawned on me, that my esteemed colleague [Friedrich Weinmann](https://github.com/friedrichweinmann/minigraph) with his MiniGraph module did most of the work that I can't be asked to do:
+At this very moment it dawned on me that my esteemed colleague [Friedrich Weinmann](https://github.com/friedrichweinmann/minigraph) with his MiniGraph module did most of the work that I can't be asked to do:
 Authenticating with Entra ID.